+- Known Data Limitations and Significance (if any):

 - Validity: No known limitations.

 - Reliability: No known limitations at the regional distribution centers.
 Systems for collecting and calculating shelf-life and expiry data in country warehouses vary by country and may change over time.

 - Timeliness: No known limitations.

 - Precision: No known limitations.

 - Integrity: No known limitations.

 - 1. Loss percentages will be fully disaggregated and reported at the level of each instance of loss.
 Due to the challenges of compiling an appropriate denominator across all countries and RDCs where GHSC-PSM has control of products, the indicator will not be aggregated up to the task order or project level. - 2.
 Targets will not be set at the project or task order level as a result of the aggregation challenges specified in Point of Clarification 1.
 Targets will also not be set for any single instance of loss.
 Loss percentages at the instance level can vary by circumstance, with a small value representing a sizeable percentage, or vice versa, in some cases.
 A single target for all instances would therefore not provide enough context to gauge project performance in limiting product losses. - 3.
 USAID and the project must adhere to strict reporting requirements to the IG for products lost due to theft, damage, or expiry. - 4.
 The value of product loss should be tracked at the transaction level and should reconcile with the monthly financial statement under product loss. - 5.
 Existing in-country mechanisms will be used to report on this indicator.
-QA reports should be reconciled when determining losses in country. - Only countries in which GHSC-PSM is directly responsible for commodity storage (at any level) and/or distribution are required to report on this indicator.
+QA reports should be reconciled when determining losses in country. - 6.
+Only countries in which GHSC-PSM is directly responsible for commodity storage (at any level) and/or distribution are required to report on this indicator.

 - 31 May 2016: First approved PIRS (as indicator C7) - 3 January 2018: Divided into a standalone indicator for expiries (C7a).
 Revisions throughout to provided definition and data collection detail focused on expiries only. - II February 2019: Targets information relocated to Annex C. - 17 March 2020: No changes. - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated.
+Responsible Individuals and Data Quality section updated. - 09 March 2022: No changes.

-Indicator Number: C7b Indicator Type: Performance
+Indicator Number: C7b

-Objective 1: Improved availability of health commodities (global procurement and logistics).
+Objective I: Improved availability of health commodities (global procurement and logistics).
+Objective 2: Strengthened in-country supply chain systems.